 It is easy to understand that it makes you fraction the investment for each single loan in smaller pieces.
 You don’t need to select it under normal circumstances.
 Click on the red X to deactivate it.

-If you’re building more portfolios, you can put a limit to how much will be invested in each of them.
-In this case, too, you shouldn’t select anything unless you have specific requirements.
+If I’m building more portfolios, I can put a limit to how much will be invested in each of them.
+In this case, too, I shouldn’t select anything unless I have specific requirements.

-This function allows you to leave a certain portion of money in the portfolio.
-If you select this function, you’re going to limit what is investible and re-investible in the future.
+This function allows me to leave a certain portion of money in the portfolio.
+If I select this function, I’m going to limit what is investible and re-investible in the future.

-Finally, by clicking on “Start investing” we instruct Bondora to purchase loans for us, precisely according to the conditions we have just set up!
+Finally, by clicking on “Start investing” I instruct Bondora to purchase loans for me, according to the conditions I have just set up!

-The money liquidated from the interests will be re-invested each time and will produce that exponential profit curve that is typical of compound interest.
+The money liquidated from the interests and the principal will be re-invested each time and will produce that exponential profit curve that is typical of compound interest.

 Before continuing, I invite you to repay the effort and the research I have put in writing this article: just share this post!
 It costs you nothing, and it feels great for me!
 Thank you!

 As you might have noticed, it is a rather easy set up, it however has the advantage of increasing considerably the control of what is bought.